jpype-project/jpype/doc/userguide.rst

 Buffer classes
 --------------

-In addition to array types, JPype also supports buffer types.
+In addition to array types, JPype also supports Java ``nio`` buffer types.
 Buffers in Java come in two flavors.
-Array backed buffers have no special access, but direct buffers are directly able converted to Python buffers with both read and write capabilities.
+Array backed buffers have no special access.
+Direct buffers are can converted to Python buffers with both read and write capabilities.

 Each primitive type in Java has its own buffer type named based on the